Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/398_Random_Pick_Index.md

 };
 ```

+In order for above solution to work, we need to _pass nums by reference_ there, this is related to C++ handle lifetime of parameter.

-Modify a little bit, then it works.
+If we save the nums, then it works.

 ```cpp
 class Solution {